SAP-samples/teched2023-DA271/exercises/ex0/README.md

     ![](media/f402d44cae5d77b15518700a78663801.png)

--   Once replication flow’s run has completed, import the CSN file from the **Data Builder** screen
+-   Once replication flow’s run has completed, import the CSN file that you downloaded in step #1 from the **Data Builder** screen

     ![](media/72759a4ef0978b980d4a5091b3641f26.png)

 -   You will be prompted to select the objects you want to import.
 Select the objects with the status of “Ready to Import” and click **Import CSN File**.
--   When prompted, if you want to reimport existing objects, choose to not reimport them **Click No**
+-   When prompted, if you want to reimport existing objects, choose to not reimport them, i.e. **Click No**
 -   Once those objects are imported, you’ll need to deploy them.
+Select all object that are not yet deployed and deploy them together.

     ![](media/097ca79424adc02a531fd2a677d5ac36.png)

--   Now you have all the datasets needed to begin crafting your ER model.
+-   Now you have all the tables, their data and a minimal data model ready in the system.
+You should now start crafting your entity-relationship model.
 On the **Data Builder** screen, select on the **E/R Models** tab, and click on the **New Entity – Relationship Model**
 -   Within the **Repository** section (left panel), under **Views**, you will find the entities necessary to create your initial ER model.
 -   Drag the **4VF_SalesOrderItems** entity onto the canvas
--   To add related entities, click on the entity and select the “**+**” sign
+-   To add related entities, click on the entity and select the “**+**” sign.
+In the subsequent dialog choose to add all related entities and confirm.

     ![](media/a4e14a98f18bdb880111743468f74797.png)